appaKappaK/suricata-dashboard/README.md

 python dashboard.py
 ```

-If you want to serve the dashboard using **Gunicorn**, you need to remove the uncommented at the bottom as its set for running it straight python so it looks like
+If you want to serve the dashboard using **Gunicorn**, you need to comment the uncommented and uncomment the commented...
+Make it look like
 ```bash
 def create_app():
     # Validate configuration first